gallenc/solent2Public/workup/archetypePrototype/project/README.md

-# project with DAO's based on  jpa and springdata jpa with Eclipselink
+# project with DAO's based on spring MVC, jpa and springdata jpa with Hibernate and HSQLDB

 ## Comparing time objects and searching by time